Skip Navigation

 Policy

 Each local school system will file its grading and reporting policies with the State Superintendent of Schools.
-The following procedures have been developed according to COMAR regulations (Board Policy 5121).
+The following procedures have been developed according to COMAR.
+(Board Policy 5121)

-The Board of Education believes that all students can learn and achieve at high levels, that rigorous performance standards and achievement standards are essential components of developing and delivering quality instruction, and that regular assessment is an important component of an effective teaching and learning environment and an important tool in measuring students’ learning (Board Policy 5121).
+The Board of Education (Board) believes that all students can learn and achieve at high levels, that rigorous performance standards and achievement standards are essential components of developing and delivering quality instruction, and that regular assessment is an important component of an effective teaching and learning environment and an important tool in measuring students’ learning.
+(Board Policy 5121)

-1. Grading and promotion within the Prince George’s County Public School System will be based upon the degree of success an individual student has achieved in completing the educational program designed to meet his/ her unique needs.
+1. Grading and promotion within PGCPS will be based upon the degree of success an individual student has achieved in completing the educational program designed to meet their unique needs.

 3. The bell curve will not be used as a basis for determining student grades.